 There’s a hidden set of stairs back here that are overgrown.

-By finishing a hike at the Haiku Stairs, you get to see the view in the afternoon, when typically the morning clouds have burned off.
+By finishing a hike at the Haiku Stairs, we got to see the view in the afternoon, when typically the morning clouds have burned off.
 We got a clear view of Kaneohe on this day.

 Read the full story and see all 47 photos for: Hiking the Moanalua Saddle to the Haiku Stairs